Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Naturally Occurring Spurious Correlations

-These naturally occurring spurious tokens demonstrate similar behavior as that of synthetic spurious tokens, as shown in Table~\ref{neighbors-list-2}. ``spielberg'' is aligned with genuine tokens of positive movie reviews and the names of targeted identity groups(``gay'' and ``black'') are aligned with vulgar, offensive words as well as other targeted names.
+As shown in Table~\ref{neighbors-list-2}, our framework explains naturally occurring spurious tokens indicated in the literature.
+In these spurious tokens, we likewise observe a behavioral pattern similar to that of synthetically generated ones. \token{spielberg} is aligned with genuine tokens of positive movie reviews, and the names of targeted identity groups (\token{gay} and \token{black}) are aligned with offensive words as well as other targeted names.